 July 17, 2014 to January 11, 2015 (Lower Level)

-Scarpitta in Context: Germano Celant and Paul Schimmel in Conversation takes place Wednesday, October 8, at 7 pm in the Ring Auditorium.
+Scarpitta in Context: Germano Celant and Paul Schimmel in Conversation took place Wednesday, October 8, at 7 pm in the Ring Auditorium.
 Co-curator of the 2012 retrospective Salvatore Scarpitta at the Galleria Civica d’Arte Moderna e Contemporanea in Turin and a personal friend of the artist for decades, Celant is artistic director of the Prada Foundation and senior curator of contemporary art at the Solomon R. Guggenheim Museum.
-Schimmel is former chief curator of the Museum of Contemporary Art, Los Angeles and organizer of Destroy the Picture: Painting the Void, 1949–1962, which included early works by Scarpitta.
+Schimmel is former chief curator of the Museum of Contemporary Art, Los Angeles, and organizer of Destroy the Picture: Painting the Void, 1949–1962, which included early works by Scarpitta.
 He also knew the artist well, having first met Scarpitta in the 1970s.

-Salvatore Scarpitta: Traveler is made possible in part by the generous support of the Estate of Frank B. Gettings in memory of Nancy Kirkpatrick and Frank Gettings, C.P.
+Salvatore Scarpitta: Traveler was made possible in part by the generous support of the Estate of Frank B. Gettings in memory of Nancy Kirkpatrick and Frank Gettings, C.P.
 Beler, the Holenia Trust, and the Hirshhorn Exhibition Fund.
-The exhibition brochure is generously underwritten by Kristin and Howard Johnson and the Italian Cultural Institute on the occasion of Italy’s Presidency of the Council of the European Union from July 1 through December 31, 2014.
+The exhibition brochure was generously underwritten by Kristin and Howard Johnson and the Italian Cultural Institute on the occasion of Italy’s Presidency of the Council of the European Union from July 1 through December 31, 2014.